-Florida Sandhill Cranes9 have been observed foraging in the pastures on the north side of Village G, and during the recent delineation field work, ECT also observed a wood stork in one of the isolated wetlands.
-Wading bird use is expected given the extent of wetland habitat on-site and the nearby wood stork colony located in the Myakka River two miles from the site.
+Florida Sandhill Cranes1 have been observed on Village F, which is expected given the extent of wetlands and foraging opportunity in the pastures.
+Although no other listed wading birds were directly observed, wading bird use is expected given the amount of habitat on-site and the proximity of a nearby wood stork (Mycteria americana) colony located in the Myakka River two miles from the site.
 Development of this site is not expected to result in adverse impacts to wading birds since most of the wetlands will be avoided and any impacts that occur as a result of development will be mitigated.
 Furthermore, stormwater ponds will be created as part of future development which will provide substantial foraging opportunities for wading birds in addition to the habitat that already exists.